penguin64100/cv/index.md

 ## Projects
 ### **Flavour Oscillations in the Reissner-Nordström spacetime** &#124; `Thesis` &#124; `MAY 2022`

+**Highlight: This research contributed novel findings that align with the established scientific literature.**

-Conducted a research investigation centered on the oscillatory behavior of neutrinos in the vicinity of a charged black hole representing a logical extension of the literature review.
-Derivation of the Reissner-Nordström spacetime from the Einstein-Maxwell equations.
-It was followed by intricate computations to determine the phase discrepancy between different neutrino flavors when two beams underwent gravitational lensing.
-This research contributed novel findings that align with the established scientific literature.
+Conducted a research investigation centered on the oscillatory behavior of neutrinos in the vicinity of a charged black hole.
+Followed by intricate computations to determine the phase discrepancy between different neutrino flavors when two beams underwent gravitational lensing.

 ### **Literature Review on Neutrino Oscillations in Schwarzchild spacetime** &#124; `Report` &#124; `OCT 2022 - DEC 2022`